Jona-Han/PassMaster/README.md

 - As a user, I want to be able to click a button to add an account
 - As a user, I want to be able to remove an account from the User of the application
 - As a user, I want to be able to click a button to remove an account
-- As a user, I want to be able to edit the username and password of an account
 - As a user, I want to be prompted to save data to file when my application ends
 - As a user, I want to be prompted to load data from file when my application starts